There are more spies, per capita, in Washington, DC, than any other city in the world. – Them/What They Said

 The Covert Action gallery has a large number of spying techniques that were used by leaders to secretly influence events abroad.
 It explores how some governments used propaganda, sabotage, and lethal action to influence historical events abroad.

 As you exit this section of the International Spy Museum, there’s an interactive game where visitors are encouraged to get their spy on and see how long they can hang from a slow-moving bar that lifts you a few feet off of the ground.
 My husband got a kick out of this game.
 I’m not sure if he was pretending to be James Bond, Jason Bourne, or Ethan Hunt but he had a ball trying this game out.

 Spying That Shaped History

-Next, you’ll explore stories of spies throughout history from the American Revolution to the 21st-century cyber warfare.
+Next, you’ll explore stories of spies throughout history, from the American Revolution to 21st-century cyber warfare.
 There’s a large screen playing in the background with experts telling stories about their real-life spy adventures.

 An Uncertain World

 Afterward, you can head into the “An Uncertain World” exhibit, where you will find areas dedicated to the methods sleuths used to discover domestic threats.
 This area included little sub-areas that delve into spy tales about Interrogation, Turncoats & Traitors, Cold War Berlin, and more.